 This sparks a new era of conversational consultation for Auckland Council.
 The choice to support Mandarin language speakers to share their opinions in a friendly manner embraces inclusivity at its core.
 It also allows community members to easily choose how they want to interact and engage, depending on their level of comfort.
 So, by providing multiple avenues for feedback and emphasizing this choice, Auckland Council has created an environment that is responsive to the needs of the individual that is interacting – which is fantastic to see!

-Auckland Council has already received 47 comments on their Social Pinpoint Interactive Map and 100 conversations via Frankly.
+Auckland Council has already received 47 comments on their Social Pinpoint Interactive Map and 100 conversations via Frankly in their first two weeks of consultation.
 This reinforces the benefits of having the two platforms unite in one space, as Frankly can easily educate and expand upon individual aspects of the Te Whau Pathway design that is visible on the Social Pinpoint Interactive Map.

 To learn more about Frankly, head to www.frankly.ai.